Minidoka Relocation Center

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Soothing Waters (here, next to this marker); On Guard (a few steps from this marker); Minidoka National Historic Site (a few steps from this marker); Honor Roll (within shouting distance of this marker); A Question of Loyalty (within shouting distance of this marker); Supporting the Camp (approx. 0.4 miles away); Prehistoric Hunters (approx. 2 miles away); Hunt (Camp) (approx. 2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Soothing Waters (here, next to this marker); On Guard (a few steps from this marker); Minidoka National Historic Site (a few steps from this marker); Honor Roll (within shouting distance of this marker); A Question of Loyalty (within shouting distance of this marker); Symbols of Imprisonment (within shouting distance of this marker); Running a Camp (about 400 feet away, measured in a direct line); Censored Mail (about 500 feet away).
 Touch for a list and map of all markers in Hunt.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 707 times since then and 39 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.
 7, 8, 9, 10, 11. submitted on February 3, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.